silox/catly-link-shortener/README.md

-# Pb138 Link Shortener
+# Catly Link Shortener

-Analytic link shortener project.
+Analytic link shortener project written in Next.js

 ## Local development
 Create `.env.local` file on the root of the project.